Chumby: History

 In April 2012, Chumby announced the cessation of hardware sales, having ceased manufacture of their own hardware the previous year and exhausted their inventory.
 On April 20 it was confirmed that the company itself was being broken up.
 Dedicated fans managed to keep the service running for a period following the company's demise, but on 20 February 2013 Chumby shut down its servers, leaving users with a simple clock that shows time, calendar, and date.
 A brief message appears on the Chumby Web site, explaining the suspension of service.
 Alternative open source firmware prepared for such an eventuality became available at this point.

 As of January 2013, Blue Octy was in the process of reviving the chumby technology, with one of the original chumby developers working on the project.
 Visiting www.chumby.com shows details.

 Towards the end of March 2014, Blue Octy began beta testing the soon to be revived chumby service.

 On July 1, 2014, Blue Octy relaunched the Chumby service as a sustainable, subscription-based platform.

 In July 2017, Blue Octy undertook an effort to rescue the Sony Dash after Sony discontinued support for it. and by August 2017, a patch was released for the Sony Dash HID-C10 models to allow them to connect to the Blue Octy Chumby servers, thus extending their useful life.

+In 2022 to early 2023, programmer Doug Brown added support for running a modern Linux 6.x kernel on the Chumby 8, with much of the support being accepted into upstream Linux.